Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/steganography/quadrant.md

 ![Part 3](assets/flag3.png)
 ![Part 4](assets/flag4.png)

-Since we have 4 parts og a QR code, lets layer them all on top of each o
+Since we have 4 parts of a QR code, lets layer them all on top of each other and see what we get from that.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NDg5MjE0MiwxODEzMTQ3NzYsNzMwOT
+eyJoaXN0b3J5IjpbMjA3NTcwODEyMywxODEzMTQ3NzYsNzMwOT
 k4MTE2XX0=
 -->